 UVM Extension 140 Kennedy Drive, Suite 201 South Burlington, VT05403 United States

 Teens Reaching Youth (TRY)- Forest and Trees Program

-Gwen has returned to Vermont to join the VT UCF team as the Volunteer Coordinator.
+Gwen returned to Vermont to join the VT UCF team as the Education and Outreach Coordinator in May 2015.
 She completed her undergraduate degree in Natural Resources at UVM.
 Since then, Gwen has worked throughout New England in the field as a researcher and in communities as an educator.
 She is passionate about helping connect people to the important natural resources all around us, whether it's an urban park or rural landscape.
-She was most recently the Stewardship & Education Manager at the Lowell Parks & Conservation Trust, an urban land trust located in Massachusetts.
+She was previously the Stewardship & Education Manager at the Lowell Parks & Conservation Trust.

 Forest Pest Education Coordinator

 UVM Extension 327 US Route 302, Suite 1 Barre, VT05641 United States

 Education & outreach events on invasive forest pests

 Forest Pest First Detector Program